 As we mentioned before, when you have blood with a very loose consistency, you’re more likely to suffer from hemorrhages.
 For example, a small cut from cooking could become a serious problem because stopping the bleeding could be a complicated ordeal.

 For that reason, it’s important to check your vitamin K levels.
-Remember that if you go to the dentist, or if you undergo any kind of intervention or minor surgery, you could really get into some trouble.
-On the same note, you can’t forget about the possibilities of having internal hemorrhages, light of heavy, either.
+Remember that if you go to the dentist or if you undergo any kind of intervention or minor surgery, you could really get into some trouble.
+On the same note, you can’t forget about the possibilities of having internal hemorrhages, whether they be light or heavy.

 Also read: What to Do When Your Nose Bleeds